AMReX-Astro/Castro/Docs/source/sdc.rst

 The Castro SDC solver couples the hydrodynamics tightly together, iteratively improving the convergence of the solution.
 This is the basis of the 4th order accurate Castro solver.
+The algorithm is described in :cite:`castro-sdc`.

 .. note::